- Posted by: adminbb

 Your organization’s intranet should have spam filters, anti-virus and malware protection in place, and instruct employees not to download files from untrustworthy sources or from their personal email accounts to prevent phishing.

-Again, implementing these policies still comes down to a matter of trust and responsibility.
+Implementing these policies still comes down to a matter of trust and responsibility.
 While employers can and should stipulate guidelines very clearly, there is a limit to the extent to which you can monitor employees.
-For example an employee’s browser history is considered personal data under the GDPR, so you’d need a lawful basis to process that kind of information, even if it’s stored on the company’s computers.

-In summary, the entire HR team should be well aware of data protection laws regarding employees and any job applicants or candidates they come into contact with.
-They also need the support of a knowledgable IT team that can provide the organization with a secure network that reduces the risks of personal data being leaked inadvertently or deliberately.
+In summary, the entire HR Department should be well aware of data protection laws regarding employees and any job applicants or candidates they come into contact with.
+They also need the support of a knowledgeable IT team.
+They can provide the organization with a secure network that reduces the risks of leaking personal data.

 To learn more about the data protection solutions available to your organization tell us more about your company and we’ll be happy to give you our professional advice.